In Congestion Games, Taxes Achieve Optimal Approximation: Introduction

-While these results provide us with a strong theory to quantify the price of anarchy, prior to this work, the design of optimal taxation mechanism (i.e., taxation mechanisms minimizing the price of anarchy) has been an open question even when restricting attention to linear resource costs.
-Most notably, Caragiannis et al. \cite{caragiannis2010taxes} considers linear congestion games and designs taxation mechanisms achieving a price of anarchy of $2$ for mixed Nash equilibria.
-More recently, Bil\`o and Vinci \cite{BiloV19} extend their results to polynomial congestion games of degree $d$ achieving a price of anarchy (for coarse correlated equilibria) equal to the $(d+1)$'st Bell number.
-Our work resolves the problem of designing optimal taxation mechanisms for congestion games with semi-convex non-decreasing resource costs, and, as a special case, shows that the mechanisms proposed for linear \cite{caragiannis2010taxes} and polynomial \cite{BiloV19} resource costs are optimal, as conjectured by the authors.
+While these results provide us with a strong theory to quantify the price of anarchy, prior to this work, the design of optimal taxation {mechanisms} (i.e., taxation mechanisms minimizing the price of anarchy) has been an open question even when restricting attention to linear resource costs.
+Most notably, \cite{caragiannis2010taxes} considers linear congestion games and designs taxation mechanisms achieving a price of anarchy of $2$ for mixed Nash equilibria.
+More recently, \cite{BiloV19} extend their results to polynomial congestion games of degree $d$ achieving a price of anarchy (for coarse correlated equilibria) equal to the $(d+1)$'st Bell number.
+Our work resolves the problem of designing optimal taxation mechanisms for more general congestion games with semi-convex non-decreasing resource costs, and, as a special case, shows that the mechanisms proposed for linear \citep{caragiannis2010taxes} and polynomial \citep{BiloV19} resource costs are optimal, as conjectured by the authors.

-Perhaps closest in spirit to our work, is the recent result by Paccagnan et al. \cite{paccagnan2019incentivizing}, whereby the authors leverage a tractable linear programming formulation to design optimal taxation mechanisms that utilize solely \emph{local} information.
-Naturally, the corresponding values of the optimal price of anarchy they achieve are inferior to ours (here, we design optimal taxation mechanisms without any restrictions on what type of information we use), though the efficiency values derived in \cite{paccagnan2019incentivizing} are remarkably close to the optimal values obtained here.
+Perhaps closest in spirit to our work, is the recent result by \cite{paccagnan2019incentivizing}, whereby the authors leverage a tractable linear programming formulation to design optimal taxation mechanisms that utilize solely \emph{local} information.
+Naturally, the corresponding values of the optimal price of anarchy they achieve are inferior to ours (here, we design optimal taxation mechanisms without any restrictions on what type of information we use), though the efficiency values derived therein are remarkably close to the optimal values obtained here.
 For example, for affine (resp. quadratic) congestion games, they achieve an optimal price of anarchy of 2.012 (resp.
 5.101), to be compared with a value of 2 (resp.
 5).
 This suggests that restricting the attention to taxation mechanisms utilizing solely local information is sufficient to match almost exactly the performance of the best polynomial time algorithm.